signupss/automator-privacy/index.md

 * **Contacts (`READ_CONTACTS`, `WRITE_CONTACTS`):** Accessed only to look up contact names or manage records when executing user-configured communication macros.
 * **Calendar (`READ_CALENDAR`, `WRITE_CALENDAR`):** Used to check scheduled events as macro entry conditions or to automate the creation/modification of appointments.

-### Package Visibility (QUERY_ALL_PACKAGES)
+### Package Visibility & Application Management (QUERY_ALL_PACKAGES)
-The app queries the list of installed applications on the device to populate macro configuration menus, allowing you to select target apps for launching, stopping background processes, or executing context-specific automated tasks.
+* **Package Visibility:** The app queries the list of installed applications on the device (`QUERY_ALL_PACKAGES`) solely to populate user configuration menus, allowing you to select specific target apps for launching, automated context switching, or termination.
+* **Package Installation Handling:** Utilizing standard system requests (`REQUEST_INSTALL_PACKAGES`, `REQUEST_DELETE_PACKAGES`), the app can bridge user-triggered automation steps to launch the native package installer or uninstaller dialogs, requiring manual verification by the user at runtime.

 ### Notification Listener Service
 The app monitors incoming system notifications purely to act as a trigger mechanism, allowing macros to fire automatically when specific text patterns or apps post a notification.

 ### Device Administration & Secure System Settings
 * **Device Admin (`BIND_DEVICE_ADMIN`):** Used exclusively to invoke the system force-lock action when executing a screen-lock macro step.
-* **System Settings (`WRITE_SETTINGS`, `WRITE_SECURE_SETTINGS` via Shizuku integration):** Used to automate system toggles (such as proxy setups, display behavior, or advanced system flags) exactly as defined in your macro steps.
+* **System Settings (`WRITE_SETTINGS`):** Used to automate basic system toggles (such as display behavior, brightness, or connectivity profiles) exactly as defined in your macro steps.

 ---